Jet transport coefficients by elastic and radiative scatterings in the strongly interacting quark-gluon plasma: Methodology

 with $\Lambda = 0.2$ GeV.

-The choice of the couplings for Scenario IV is the following: \begin{itemize} \item [$\bullet$] thermal vertex -- $g^{DQPM} (T)$. \item [$\bullet$] jet vertex -- $g(ET)$ according to Eq.(\ref{eq:coupling_DREENA}) with $t=ET$, where $E$ is the jet energy. \item [$\bullet$] radiative vertex -- $g(Q^2)$ according to Eq.(\ref{eq:coupling_DREENA}) with $t=Q^2$, where $Q$ is the virtuality of the intermediate parton before(after) the gluon emission. \end{itemize}
+The choice of the couplings for Scenario IV is the following: \begin{itemize} \item [$\bullet$] thermal vertex -- $g^\mathrm{DQPM} (T)$. \item [$\bullet$] jet vertex -- $g(ET)$ according to Eq.(\ref{eq:coupling_DREENA}) with $t=ET$, where $E$ is the jet energy. \item [$\bullet$] radiative vertex -- $g(Q^2)$ according to Eq.(\ref{eq:coupling_DREENA}) with $t=Q^2$, where $Q$ is the virtuality of the intermediate parton before(after) the gluon emission. \end{itemize}

-The orange lines in Fig. \ref{fig:coupling_comparison} show the coupling $g^2(E)$: dot-dashed for $E=10$ GeV and dashed for $E=100$ GeV on the upped plot for the $T$-dependence and by the dot-dashed line for $T=0.2$ GeV and by the dashed line for $T=0.4$ GeV in the lower plot for the $E$-dependence.
+The orange lines in Fig. \ref{fig:coupling_comparison} show the coupling $g^2(E)$: dot-dashed for $E=10$ GeV and dashed for $E=100$ GeV on the upped plot for the $T$ dependence, and dot-dashed for $T=0.2$ GeV and dashed for $T=0.4$ GeV in the lower plot for the $E$ dependence.